mhusseinmidd/HW-1/README.md

 You are currently in the GitHub repo for HW-1.
-Please refer to the [HW Submission Exercise](https://github.com/Middlebury-Data-Science/HW-0#hw-submission-exercise) from HW-0 on how to submit your assignment.
+Please refer to the [HW Submission Exercise](https://github.com/Middlebury-Data-Science/HW-0#hw-submission-exercise) from HW-0 on how to

+* Download all the necessary files for this HW via a GitHub fork and creating an RStudio project.
+* Submit your assignment via a GitHub commit/push and then a pull request.

 This homework will cover the following topics:

 * Data manipulation using `dplyr`
 * Basic data visualization using `ggplot2`